MiloszSkobejko/BLE_raspberry_pi_4_scanner/README.md

-# 5G_Drone BLE Module on Raspberry Pi 4 (Model B)
+#Bluetooth Low Energy Scanner on Raspberry Pi 4 (Model B)
 This repo contains configuration and source files for bluetooth low energy raspberry pi.

 ## Getting started
 Please check if your device has bluez as well as bluepy installed. if not, you can install bluez using: